 ON HIS RECENT PROJECTS

 I am always most excited about what is happening now or what is just about to happen.
 The piece I am most excited about right now is “Wildwood,” a piece written for string trio that debuts during the winter residency in February 2021.
-Other recent work that I am proud of includes my album, bells, the score to Little but Fierce, Fool’s Fire which I performed at the last VCFA residency with Roger Zahab, and my new band with my wife, called heathen honey.
+Other recent work that I am proud of includes my album, bells, the score to Little but Fierce, Fool’s Fire which I performed at the last VCFA residency with Roger Zahab, and my new band with my wife, called Forest Leaves.

 ON THE IMPACT OF VCFA